fabwi987/smiirlproxy/README.md

 # smiirlproxy
 Small webserver that that acts as a middleman between a smiirl and any other system.
 Trigger the 'callback' URL in your system to increase the counter by one.
-There is also the option of setting the counter to a specifik value.
+There is also the option of setting the counter to a specific value.

 ## URL route that displays the value in json format: {'number': value}
 @app.route('/')